-Each year, DCEDC co-sponsors a multi-week entrepreneurial training course, taking students step-by-step through the process of writing a business plan.
-Registration for the course begins in January.
+Each year, DCEDC co-sponsors a multi-week entrepreneurial training program course, taking students step-by-step through the process of writing a business plan.
+Registration for the course begins in November; the class runs from late January until mid-March.
 E-mail us to get on the mailing list.

-The Wisconsin Department of Commerce offers two grant opportunities for the creation of business plans for new businesses.
+The Wisconsin Economic Development Corporation offers two grant opportunities for the creation of business plans for new businesses.

 Wisconsin Early Planning Grant

 The Center for Technology Commercialization manages a series of micro-grants of up to $9,000 (per small business) on behalf of the Wisconsin Economic Development Corporation (WEDC) for those starting or expanding a technology-based or research oriented business or a firm located in Wisconsin that relies on use of technology.

 Entrepreneurial Training Program (ETP) Grant

 Provides funding for entrepreneurs to attend a course focused on determining the viability of their business.
 Coursework addresses legal and financial issues, staffing, accounting, record-keeping and marketing.
 In addition, individual counseling and coaching will help to complete the business plan and prepare to request financing from banks, investors and/or public institutions.

 Each year, DCEDC co-sponsors an eight-week entrepreneurial training program course in Door County, taking students step-by-step through the process of researching and writing a comprehensive business plan.
 The grant covers up to 75% of eligible tuition costs; you will be required to provide a cash match of at least 25% of the eligible tuition costs.